Italy's Long-Rebellious South Tyrol Province Defies Rome and Reopens Amid Lockdown

-(Bolzano, Italy) — The blazing orange letters of fire spelled out a familiar message in Italy’s South Tyrol province, an old call to resistance repurposed for the days of the coronavirus: ‘’Los von Rom’’ and ‘’Freiheit,’’ German for ‘’Away from Rome’’ and ‘’Freedom.’’
+(BOLZANO, Italy) — The blazing orange letters of fire spelled out a familiar message in Italy’s South Tyrol province, an old call to resistance repurposed for the days of the coronavirus: ‘’Los von Rom’’ and ‘’Freiheit,’’ German for ‘’Away from Rome’’ and ‘’Freedom.’’

 In decades past, the words ignited on a mountainside demanded independence from Rome’s rule for the province’s German-language majority.
 Now, they vent discontent in South Tyrol, which was once part of Austria, with the uncompromising and indiscriminate way the Italian government imposed a lockdown to slow the spread of the coronavirus.